Tobermory - Kilchoan

 2006 saw a change in the winter deployment and Loch Linnhe was present for the majority of the winter, Loch Riddon having stepped up to be the main small Loch Class relief ship.
 Raasay could still be found on the route at various times, either during fleetmates’ overhauls or covering when Loch Linnhe was sent to cover a breakdown elsewhere.

 The next change came about in 2016 when, following the introduction of RET fares across the CalMac network, traffic levels exploded as the Western Isles became the place to explore.
 The numbers of people using the Ardnamurchan route grew continually and often saw Loch Linnhe sailing full or short-shipping traffic.
 Elsewhere the newly built Catriona entered service on the Claonaig – Lochranza route, freeing up the Loch Tarbert.
 She duly moved round into the Western Isles and Tobermory became her new home from 2017.
-The winter of 2017/18 was the last to see the services of the Raasay – she followed her sisters to Ireland for further service shortly after and Loch Tarbert has been the year-round Kilchoan ferry since then.
+The winter of 2017/18 was the last to see the services of the Raasay – she followed her sisters to Ireland for further service shortly after and Loch Tarbert has been the main year-round Kilchoan ferry since then, relieved on occasion by the Loch Linnhe.